Bellwright: How to Get Thatch and Use It Efficiently

 Advertisement

-Thatch matters because it sits in the awkward space between “basic-looking material” and “surprisingly important village resource.”
-Community references consistently treat it as a common building ingredient, especially for roofing and certain expansion-related structures.
-If you are searching for it like a weapon component, food item, or combat resource, that is usually the wrong approach.
+Thatch is a common building ingredient, used heavily for roofing and expansion structures.
+If you are hunting for it as a weapon component, food item, or combat resource, you are looking in the wrong place — it is made, not found.

 Advertisement

-• A weaving station used to turn straw into thatch
+• A built Weaver Loom to turn straw into thatch.

 FinalBoss // Gear